urbanjost/M_process/README.md

 ## DEMO PROGRAMS![demos](docs/images/demo.gif)

-The manpages contain small sample programs that have been extracted and placed in the example/ directory.
+The man-pages contain small sample programs that have been extracted and placed in the example/ directory.

 ## DOCUMENTATION   ![docs](docs/images/docs.gif)